 New members will be required to pay both club fees and affiliation fees upon joining the club (pro-rata at the date of joining).
+At GA they are offset by six months to lessen the initial impact (see below).
 Thereafter, fees will be paid according to the schedule set out by the national bodies and GA.

 Club Fees for 2020/21

 Glasgow’s Club Fees are for 12 months as a full member and vary depending on age or if you are joining as a part of your family.
 Please ask about details for your particular circumstances.

 Glasgow Archers annual club fees are renewed at end of February/beginning of March.
 Again, we do not ask for shooting or attendance fees.
 One annual payment and that’s it.
 No hidden costs.
 Contact us here if you would like to join us at Craigholme.

 An Associate member is one who is a member of another club but shoots at Glasgow as a guest.
 The Associate membership is paid per season (2 seasons per year, Outdoor and Indoor) payable in April and October.